xia2/xia2/doc/sphinx/installation.rst

   terminal.
 Make sure to source the dials_env.sh script after the CCP4 setup script
 * Optionally download XDS from http://xds.mpimf-heidelberg.mpg.de/ and add this to your path [1]_
-* Optionally download PHENIX from http://www.phenix-online.org or LABELIT from http://cci.lbl.gov/labelit/ and source the relevant setup script

 By and large, if these instruction are followed you should end up with a happy xia2 installation.
 If you find any problems it’s always worth checking